menu

 Drexel is a very small town located in the state of North Carolina.
 With a population of 1,754 people and just one neighborhood, Drexel is the 319th largest community in North Carolina.

-Drexel is a blue-collar town, with 40.74% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Drexel is generally considered to be a blue-collar town.
+40.74% of the Drexel workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Drexel is a town of professionals, construction workers and builders, and service providers.
 There are especially a lot of people living in Drexel who work in healthcare (9.45%), management occupations (6.99%), and healthcare suport services (6.26%).

 The overall crime rate in Drexel is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Drexel is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Drexel doesn't have a public transportation system that people use for their commute.

-The education level of Drexel citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.20% of adults 25 and older in Drexel have a college degree.
+The percentage of adults in Drexel who are college-educated is close to the national average for all communities of 21.84%: 20.20% of the adults in Drexel have a bachelor's degree or advanced degree.

 The per capita income in Drexel in 2022 was $31,555, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
 This equates to an annual income of $126,220 for a family of four.
 However, Drexel contains both very wealthy and poor people as well.